-In function model 254, the data packets of a data stream to be transferred are referred to as frames.
+In function model 254, the data packets to be transferred in a data stream are referred to as frames.

-The following applies to the CAN module:
+For the CAN module, that means:

-- A frame always contains a CAN object and thus cannot be longer than 12 bytes. - The CAN object is only applied to the transmit buffer after the frame has been completed. - The CAN payload data length is firmly related to the frame length or the actual size of the CAN object.
-The following applies: - CAN payload data length = Frame length 4 - Frame length = CAN payload data length + 4
+- A frame always contains one CAN object and therefore cannot be longer than 12 bytes. - The CAN object is only transferred to the transmit buffer after the frame has been completed. - The CAN payload data length has a fixed relationship with the frame length and the actual size of the CAN object.
+The following rules apply: - CAN payload data length = Frame length 4 - Frame length = CAN payload data length + 4